 To the extent you are enrolled in any insured arrangement or any insured option under a Plan, you may receive a separate privacy notice from your insured plan or option.
 That notice will apply to the insurer’s privacy practices.
 This Notice generally describes the Pension Boards’ privacy practices with respect to the Plans.

-The privacy of your personal health information that is received, created, maintained, used or disclosed by the Plans is protected by HIPAA.
+The privacy of your personal health information that is received, created, maintained, used, transmitted, or disclosed by the Plans is protected by HIPAA.
 The Plans are required by law to:

 PHI is health information created, received, maintained or transmitted by a Plan that identifies (or may be used to identify) an individual.
 The information may appear on paper or in any other form.
 It does not include employment records held by the Pension Boards in its role as employer.